 Take a time to sit quietly

-thought from the connexional resources during the pandemic this week by by Rebekah Fairhurst, Bolton Methodist Mission
+thought from the connexional resources during the pandemic this week by Revd Dr Christine Jones

-6. or take a walk to the church garden and pray as you walk around the labyrinth there, silently listening to God as you travel inwards to the cross at the centre and then back outwards again into the world.
-Enjoy the autumn leaves as you go!
-The path is still visible, if you kick the leaves out of the way.
+5. or take a walk to the church garden and pray as you walk around the labyrinth there, silently listening to God as you travel inwards to the cross at the centre and then back outwards again into the world.
+Enjoy the snow as you go!
+The path is still visible through the snow and ice..

 (if you haven’t found them before and are interested for yourself, your children or grandchildren, have a look at the Children’s Page where Millie posts for Young Church every Sunday at 10.30am and there are links to Bishop Auckland Parish and CAFOD children’s worship.